Divorce Attorney, Family Law Attorney

-Whether you need a divorce in Portland or legal assistance in another area of family law, an experienced attorney can help achieve your desired results.
+Whether you need a divorce in the Portland-metro area and beyond or legal assistance in another area of family law, an experienced attorney can help achieve your desired results.

 You Need Qualified & Experienced Legal Representation

 Only a qualified Oregon divorce attorney or family law attorney can competently represent you.
-Call Harris Velázquez Gibbens at 503-648-4777 to immediately speak with an attorney.
+Call Harris Velázquez Gibbens at 503-648-4777 to speak with an attorney.
 We will quickly respond during normal business hours.
-Speak with an actual divorce attorney or family law attorney on your first call.
+Schedule a 15-minute phone interview with an actual divorce attorney or family law attorney on your first call.

 The Dissolution Process

 The initial document is the Petition for Dissolution of Marriage.
-There are anywhere from five to twenty other documents that may be required throughout the filing process, such as: Marital Settlement Agreement, Notice of Statutory Restraining Order Preventing Dissipation of Assets, and Motion for Waiver of 90 Day Waiting Period.
+There are anywhere from five to twenty other documents that may be required throughout the filing process, such as: Notice of Confidential Information forms, Marital Settlement Agreement, Notice of Statutory Restraining Order Preventing Dissipation of Assets, and a Lis Pendis.